Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Something like that.

-Um full full rights.
+They have full rights.

-In fact, they probably live better than most Israelis, because a lot of them don't pay taxes.
+In fact, they probably live better than most Israelis because a lot of them don't pay taxes.

 No.

-Um that's been held by Israel for many strategic reasons.
+Now, that's been held by Israel for many strategic reasons.

 So this is the high ground.